amba-create/solana-sniper-bot-reverse-engineering/README.md

 Entry for the Kaggle competition **Solana Sniper Bot Reverse-Engineering**.
 The goal is to reconstruct the deployer-selection strategy of an anonymous, high-performing Solana memecoin sniper bot from raw on-chain deploy and wallet-activity data, then build a replica strategy and evaluate whether it could match the bot's real performance.

 The full pipeline lives in [`solana_sniper_bot_analysis.ipynb`](./solana_sniper_bot_analysis.ipynb) and is organised into three parts.
-This README is a technical summary; the full narrative, including the hypothesized deployer-selection rules, methodology justification, and stated limitations, is in the [Kaggle Writeup](https://www.kaggle.com/competitions/solana-sniper-bot-reverse-engineering/writeups).
+This README is a technical summary; the full narrative, including the hypothesised deployer-selection rules, methodology justification, and stated limitations, is in the [Kaggle Writeup](https://www.kaggle.com/competitions/solana-sniper-bot-reverse-engineering/writeups).

 ## Part 1 — Behavioural analysis